Car AC Lower Pressure Hose Replacement

 Keep in mind:

-Due to normal wear and tear, the hoses can crack and leak refrigerant.
+Due to normal wear and tear, the hoses can crack and leak refrigerants.
 Because the cracks cannot be sealed, you will need new hoses.

 How it’s done: